Jackyroo42/Tutorial-Blog/README.md

 }
 ```

-The navigation items in this example are aligned to the left for screens wider than 768px and centered for screens smaller than 768px.
+Explaination: In this code, we are able to align everything to the left for screens larger than 768px, and centered for screens smaller than 768px.

 3. Adaptive Framework Structure: